Making Purchases: How to Buy

 Purchasing Threshold Matrix

-The following guidelines are intended to assist College personnel with determining if an expenditure is allowable from state funds.
+The following guidelines are intended to assist college personnel with determining if an expenditure is allowable from state funds.
 State funds include state purpose allocation, DIFR, IFR, and SUTRA funds.
 These guidelines have been established based upon guidance from the Office of the State Comptroller and SUNY System Administration.
-To satisfy state audit requirements, staff may require written justification regarding how the item purchased or service rendered is program or mission related and/or beneficial to the college.
+To satisfy state audit requirements, departments must be able to provide written justification regarding how the item purchased or service rendered is program or mission related and/or beneficial to the college.

 Additional Important Information

 Learn more about other considerations and requirements concerning your purchase.